-April 2, Week 3: Essential Aspects of Demand for Cost-Benefit Analysis Торіс Objective Takeaway Topic Essential aspects of demand for cost-benefit analysis Readings: Boardman et al. Chapter 3, Appendix A Tuncel, Tuba and James K Hammitt.
+April 2, Week 3: Essential Aspects of Demand for Cost-Benefit Analysis Topic Objective Takeaway Essential aspects of demand for cost-benefit analysis Readings: • Boardman et al. Chapter 3, Appendix A • Tuncel, Tuba and James K Hammitt.
 "A new meta-analysis on the WTP/WTA disparity."
 Journal of Environmental Economics and Management, 175-187.
-Present microeconomic theory of demand and how it relates to willingness-to-pay, willingness-to-accept and consumer surplus TakeawayThe demand curve is derived from the theory of the consumer (indifference curve and budget constraint)Willingness-to-pay (WTP) for a good and willingness-to-accept (WTA) the loss of a good are measured by the demand curve, which theoretically reflects all aspects/features of a good or service that are valued by the consumerConsumer surplus is measured using the demand curve and measures the monetary benefits to the Elasticity of demand and its use in cost-benefit analysis Demonstrate the use of the elasticity of demand in cost-benefit analysis The elasticity of demand is a handy value (input into cost-benefit analysis) that can be used to estimate changes in consumer surplus of a policy that changes the price of a good A cost-benefit application using elasticity of demand: Mexico City Subway Readings: Davis, Lucas, Estimating the Price Elasticity of Demand for Subways: Evidence from Mexico (December 2020).
+Present microeconomic theory of demand and how it relates to willingness-to-pay, willingness-to-accept and consumer surplus The demand curve is derived from the theory of the consumer (indifference curve and budget constraint) Willingness-to-pay (WTP) for a good and willingness-to-accept (WTA) the loss of a good are measured by the demand curve, which theoretically reflects all aspects/features of a good or service that are valued by the consumer Consumer surplus is measured using the demand curve and measures the monetary benefits to the consumer of a policy that alters price, for example, by subsidizing a good There are two relevant demand curves: Hicksian, or Compensated Demand, and Marshallian, or ordinary demand The appropriate demand curve to use to measure consumer surplus is the Hicksian Demand curve WTP and WTA are, ideally, both based on the Hicksian Demand curve and, if there are no income effects will be equal Empirically, evidence suggests that WTA is larger than WTP and thus in some cases, particularly for environmental goods, whether WTP or WTA is used may matter a great deal to results of CBA Elasticity of demand and its use in cost-benefit analysis Demonstrate the use of the elasticity of demand in cost-benefit analysis The elasticity of demand is a handy value (input into cost-benefit analysis) that can be used to estimate changes in consumer surplus of a policy that changes the price of a good A cost-benefit application using elasticity of demand: Mexico City Subway Readings: Davis, Lucas, Estimating the Price Elasticity of Demand for Subways: Evidence from Mexico (December 2020).
 NBER Working Paper No.